Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-\a{Scale}, just like `SpinButton` is a widget that allows a user to choose a value from an `Adjustment`.
-The user chooses the value by click-dragging the knob on the scale.
-In this way, it is usually harder to pick an exact decimal value on a scale.
-We can aid in this by displaying the exact value next to the scale, using `Scale::set_should_draw_value`:
+\a{Scale}, just like `SpinButton`, is a widget that allows a user to choose a value from the underlying `Adjustment`.
+This is done by click-dragging the knob of the scale, or clicking anywhere on its rail.
+In this way, it is usually harder to pick an exact decimal value on a `Scale` as opposed to a `SpinButton`, though we can aid in this task by displaying the exact value next to the scale.
+This has to first be enabled using `Scale::set_should_draw_value`:

 \image html scale_with_value.png
 \how_to_generate_this_image_begin